Urban Teacher Fellowship (UTF)

 Current DPS paraprofessionals are eligible to apply for the Fellowship and complete the program in two years while remaining in their role as a paraprofessional in DPS.
 Applicants must have a bachelor’s degree.

 Urban Teacher Fellowship (UTF) is a scholarship program.
-Fellows receive a reduction in DU tuition costs and train in DPS schools.
+Fellows may receive a reduction in DU tuition costs and train in DPS schools.
 UTF recipients are part of the broader DU Teacher Education Program (TEP) cohort.
-Para-to-Teacher candidates receive the UTF scholarship and complete the program in two years while working as a paraprofessional in DPS.
-Para-to-Teacher candidates may be eligible for an Educator Intern position.
+Para-to-Teacher candidates may receive the UTF scholarship and complete the program in two years while working as a paraprofessional in DPS.

 The Educator Intern position is a role designed specifically for those developing their teaching skills in Denver Public Schools.
 This role provides rigorous instructional practice and support to individuals before they lead their own classrooms.
 Candidates for this position should be enrolled, or planning to enroll, in a teacher preparation program in order to expand their impact on students.